mr-n30/assets/README.md

 # assets.sh
 Bash script used to automate asset discovery when doing recon.
 Output will be created and saved in: `~/targets/<domain>`.

-Consider the following script to install all tools and dependencies needed for this script: https://github.com/mr-n30/server_setup_script

 # Tools used:
 - [amass](https://github.com/OWASP/Amass)
 - [sublist3r](https://github.com/aboul3la/Sublist3r)